YannDubs/Neural-Process-Family/jupyter/text/_build/html/_sources/CNPFs_sketch.md

 ```

 {numref}`CNP_rbf_text` provides the predictive distribution for a CNP trained on many samples from such a GP.
-The blue line (shaded region) is the predicted mean function (two standard deviations).
+The blue line represents the predicted mean function, and the shaded region represents two standard deviations on each side.
-The green solid (dashed) line is the ground truth mean (two standard deviations) from the "oracle" GP.
+Similarly, the green solid line represents the ground truth mean, while the green dashed lines represent two standard deviations for the "oracle" GP.
 The figure demonstrates that the CNP performs quite well in this setting.
-As more data is observed, the predictions become tighter.
+As more data is observed, the predictions become tighter, as we would hope.
-Moreover, we can see that the CNP predictions quite accurately track the ground truth predictive.
+Moreover, we can see that the CNP predictions quite accurately track the ground truth predictive distribution.

 That being said, looking closely we can see some signs that resemble underfitting: for example, the predictive mean does not pass through all the context points, despite there being no noise in the data-generating distribution.
 The underfitting becomes abundantly clear when considering more complicated kernels, such as a periodic kernel.
+Samples from periodic GPs are random periodic functions.
+One thing we can notice about the ground truth GP is that it when observing data in some region of $X$-space, it leverages the periodic structure, and  becomes confident about predictions at every period.

 ```{figure} ../gifs/CNP_periodic.gif